hexops/machengine.org/content/core/getting-started.md

 Here you will learn how to use _mach-core_ in your own project/repository.
 If you haven't already, check out the [examples](../examples) as those describe how to actually use Mach core's APIs, this page just describes project setup.

-## Mach is now using the Zig package manager

-_Note: Mach has recently been updated to make use of the _experimental Zig package manager_, although it cannot yet be used for all our dependencies due to some bugs with it.
-You will need to use both some Git submodules and a `build.zig.zon` file for the Zig package manager._

-_This process is a little bit rough today, but we'll walk you through it and are working on improving it._

 ## Creating a new project

 ### Create Zig project